Yoga can help manage pelvic organ prolapse, but there are also some poses, movements and breathing methods that could make the condition worse.

 Yoga Poses to Avoid

-- Avoid or modify intense core exercises that increase intra-abdominal pressure (IAP) until cleared by a pelvic floor physical or occupational therapist.
+- Avoid or modify intense core exercises that increase intra-abdominal pressure (IAP) until cleared by a pelvic floor physical therapist.

 - Double Leg Lift (Modification: raise one leg only)